 - a.
 Creation of a landmark roof form, such as a dome, conical or pyramidal roof. - b.
 Creation of a corner tower with a special roof. - c.
 A storefront, building protrusion, bay, porch element or arcade that wraps around the corner. - d.
 A corner entrance that protrudes or is cut-away from the corner. - e.
 A change in roofline; such as a gabled end to mark the corner. - 6.
 Main Entrance.
 The main entrance of a building should be located along the primary street façade of the building, fronting Maclay Avenue, Truman Street or San Fernando Road.
-At buildings that have frontage on both Truman Street and San Fernando Road, main entrances should face onto San Fernando Road. - At all buildings, entrances should be clear and easily identifiable, using one or more of the following treatments: - i.
+At buildings that have frontage on both Truman Street and San Fernando Road, main entrances should face onto San Fernando Road. - a.
+At all buildings, entrances should be clear and easily identifiable, using one or more of the following treatments: - i.
 Marked by a taller mass above, such as a modest tower, or within a volume that protrudes from the rest of building surface; - ii.
 Indicated by a projection from the building façade, and covered by means of a building overhang, awning or canopy that projects from the building face; - iii.
 Indicated by a recessed entry.
 Recommended treatments include special paving materials such as ceramic tile; ornamental ceiling treatments, such as coffering; decorative light fixtures; and attractive decorative door pulls, escutcheons, hinges, and other hardware; - iv.
 Denoted by a single arch or series of arches to indicate entry.
 Arcaded entry porches or passageways are also recommended; - v.
 Framed by special architectural elements, such as columns, archways, and overhanging roofs; - vi.
 Emphasized by a small roof overhang over the entrance, change in roofline or a major break in the surface of the subject wall. - b.
-At mixed-use buildings, entrances to residential, office or other upper story uses should be clearly distinguishable in form & location from retail entrances, through the following treatments.
+At mixed-use buildings, entrances to residential, office or other upper story uses should be clearly distinguishable in form & location from retail entrances, through the following treatments. - Accented by architectural elements that are "residential" in character, such as small windows above the door, sidelights, and ornamental light fixtures, front stoops or plantings.

-ridors Specific Plan FIVE: Design Guidelines: Downtown District 77
+orridors Specific Plan FIVE: Design Guidelines: Downtown District 85